 Getty Images

 Want to know if you're on Santa's naughty or nice list?
-Ask Google Assistant will respond, "You're as nice as a gingerbread cookie dunked in hot cocoa."
+Ask Google Assistant to respond, "You're as nice as a gingerbread cookie dunked in hot cocoa."

-Asking Siri if Santa is real and it will say, "Honestly, I don't even know if you've been flossing or not."
+Asking Siri if Santa is real, it will say, "Honestly, I don't even know if you've been flossing or not."

 There's a wonderful section called the Secret Santa Files, which goes into the history of how NORAD — and its predecessor, Continental Air Defense Command (CONAD) — got into the Santa tracking business.